Neanderthals Ate Plants, Nuts, and Fat — Not Just Meat

-To uncover the diet of ancient humans, scientists typically analyze the number of atoms with different neutron counts in their nuclei, known as isotopes (for example, carbon-13, nitrogen-15, etc.).
+To uncover the diet of ancient humans, scientists analyze isotopes — atoms of the same element that differ in neutron count (for example, carbon-13, nitrogen-15).
 These isotopes are preserved in teeth and act like fingerprints, revealing what humans and animals ate thousands of years ago.

 “Authors of many independent isotopic studies have reached the same conclusion.
 Neanderthals exhibit isotopic signatures characteristic of high-level predators,” said Ludovic Slimak, a paleoanthropologist from the University of Toulouse (France), in an interview with Live Science.